101arrowz/compression-streams-polyfill/README.md

 ```

 ## Performance and size
 This polyfill is based on [fflate](https://github.com/101arrowz/fflate) and is therefore very fast.
 It tends to be between 20% slower and 5% faster than Chromium's native `CompressionStream` and `DecompressionStream`.
+The `CompressionStream` polyfill also yields similar compression ratios to the native implementation.

-The polyfill's full bundle size is about 15kB minified, or 6kB gzipped.
+The polyfill's full bundle size is about 17kB minified, or 7kB gzipped.

 ## License
 MIT